-NOVEMBER 2017 This is the official website for Jamie Reno (firstname.lastname@example.org), the award-winning journalist, author, musician, and advocate for cancer patients, war veterans and kids...
-Jamie, a national correspondent for Newsweek for 20 years, is now investigative reporter for Healthline, America's second largest health new site with 80 million monthly visitors...
+April 2018 This is the official website for Jamie Reno (firstname.lastname@example.org), the award-winning journalist, author, singer-songwriter-guitarist, and global advocate for cancer patients, war veterans and kids...
+Jamie, a national correspondent for Newsweek for 20 years covering wars, politics, and much more, is now investigative reporter for Healthline, America's second largest health news site with 80 million monthly visitors...
 Jamie is the author of such acclaimed books as Hope Begins in the Dark (non-fiction) and Snowman on the Pitcher's Mound (new novel)...
 Jamie is co-founder of the Pitcher's Mound Project 2018, which in partnership with the Children's Treehouse Foundation is an unprecedented national program to improve the lives of children who have a parent with cancer...
 Jamie is also founder and director of the China Lymphoma Project, a historic program to inform and inspire China's rapidly growing population of cancer patients and their families...
 Jamie's book Hope Begins in the Dark, a new edition of which will be published in 2018, is the most popular book ever published about lymphoma...
 Jamie has also written for the New York Times, Sports Illustrated, Daily Beast, Yahoo, People, International Business Times, ESPN, Entertainment Weekly, Los Angeles Times Syndicate and USA Today...
 Jamie is also an acclaimed singer-songwriter-guitarist on 33rd Street Records who's written, recorded and performed his melodic, uplifting rock, pop and Americana songs with such music legends as Peter Frampton, the Beach Boys family, Robert Lamm of Chicago, Charlie Daniels, Randy Meisner of The Eagles, Dickey Betts of The Allman Brothers, and members of Steely Dan, Poco, The Doobie Brothers and Little River Band.....

 Contact Jamie directly at email@example.com